VDB Comparison

 Productionizing, in the context of RAG systems, involves transitioning from a prototype or test environment to a stable, operational state, in which the system is readily accessible and reliable for remote end users, such as via URL - i.e., independent of the end user machine state.
 Productionizing also involves scaling the system to handle varying levels of user demand and traffic, ensuring consistent performance and availability.

-Even though there is no ROI without productionizing, organizations often underesimate the hurdles involved in getting to an end product.
+Even though there is no ROI without productionizing, organizations often underestimate the hurdles involved in getting to an end product.
 Productionizing is always a trade-off between performance and costs, and this is no different for Retrieval-augmented Generation (RAG) systems.
 The goal is to achieve a stable, operational, and scalable end product while keeping costs low.

-Let's look more closely at the basic requirements of an RAG system, before going in to the specifics of what you'll need to productionize it in a cost-effective but scalable way.
+Let's look more closely at the basic requirements of an RAG system, before going into the specifics of what you'll need to productionize it in a cost-effective but scalable way.

 The basics of RAG